 Christmas is an expensive time of year, and it can be worrying to think how you are going to afford it all, especially if you are down to one income.
 This will be my first Christmas since I left uni where I don’t have a regular income, so I have had to be more careful with the money I have.
 How we spend our income as a family has had to change.

 There are lots of easy ways to save money, and to even gain money while you are decluttering your home – win win.
-There are also other ways to get money if we really needed it for emergencies, such as credit cards or payday loans UK, though I prefer to plan ahead and save where I can.
+There are also other ways to get money if we really needed it for emergencies, such as credit cards or cash loans, though I prefer to plan ahead and save where I can.
 So I have listed 6 money saving tips that I have picked up this year since I gave up my job.

 1) Do your food shop at Lidl

 I may have mentioned this before, but seriously we have saved sooooo much money since doing our main food shop at Lidl.
 We do our big shop fortnightly, and what would have cost around £150-£180 at Tesco, costs £80 – £100 at Lidl.
 Do the maths.
 Even the nappies are a bargain – the same quality as Pampers Baby Dry, we get a box of 84 Size 4 Toujours nappies for £5.
 They have a huge selection of festive food now, so it would be worth doing your Christmas food shop there.